clarenznet/clarenznet/README.md

 ### Hi there 👋
-Free hands here, I'll do your embedded tasks, machine learning tasks, android tasks, IOT tasks and edge computing tasks if you agree to share with me your experience.
-Trading my time for your experience.
+Free hands here, I'll do your embedded tasks, machine learning tasks, android tasks, IOT tasks and edge computing tasks if you agree to share with me a some of your experience.
+Trading my time for your experience in this sector.

 I endeavour to build full stack solutions from working hardware solutions to hosted apis and web apps for a full solution.